wombleton/gitlaw-nz/acts/C/Civil Defence Emergency Management Act 2002.md

     *   (b) a statement that submissions on the proposed plan may be made in writing to the Minister by any person:

-    *   (c) a closing date for submissions (which must not be earlier than 40 working days after notification under this section):
+    *   (c) a closing date for submissions (which must not be earlier than 40 working days after the notification under this section):

     *   (d) a statement that every submission should state---